 Good views from the public right of way along the Exeter Ship Canal and from Topsham.
 No access to the reedbed but public footpath runs alongside.

 Opening timesOpen at all times

 About the reserve

 The Exe Reed Beds nature reserve is home to an amazing array of birds and insects.

 Situated in the attractive upper reaches of the Exe Estuary, this site offers wonderful views across the Exe Valley and river.
-During the winter its mudflats and creeks are important for wildfowl and waders, such as red-breasted merganser, teal and avocet.

 In summer Cetti's, sedge and reed warblers all use the reedbed to nest in.
 Their distinctive calls penetrate their dense surroundings.
 Swallows, house and sand martins can be seen buzzing over the tops of the reeds collecting insects.